Free-Geek/HTML-CSS/README.md

 #### Links

 Now we want to have a list of links for our "Links" section.
 For links we use the `a` tag which requires a `href` attribute ("Hypertext REFerence") to tell the browser where the link goes.
-In between the `a` opening and closing tag we add a description of where the link goes.
-So here we just add links inside of out `li` tags to create a list of links:
+In between the `a` opening and closing tag we add a description of the link.
+So here we just add links inside of our `li` tags to create a list of links:

 ```HTML
 <!-- index.html -->